clojurists-together/clojuriststogether.org/content/news/2023/Board Nominations 2023.md

 All current Clojurists Together members will be shortly receiving their ballot to vote.
 If you haven't received a ballot by Monday, 12th April, please contact hi@clojuriststogether.org.

 Voting will close on Friday, 29th September 2023 at midnight Pacific Time.
 The top four candidates, as voted on by members will win.
-We will announce the winners shortly afterwards and you'll be able to meet them at the Annual members meeting at **change this** [9am Pacific time, April 29th, 2021](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Clojurists+Together+annual+members+meeting&iso=20210429T16&p1=%3A&ah=1).
+We will announce the winners shortly afterwards and you'll be able to meet them at the Annual members meeting at [10 am Pacific Time, October 10th, 2023](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Clojurists+Together+Members+Meeting&iso=20231010T10&p1=224&ah=1).

 ## Candidate Profiles